Archana584/PythonProject/README.md

 1. What is the relationship between median household income, education level and ATM location/number?
 2. What relationships between population density and ATM number?
 3. Are there relationships between ATM use fees and demographic variables?
-4. Are there significant relationshipsbetween a demographic area and the types of ATMs found in that area?
+4. Are there significant relationships between a demographic area and the types of ATMs found in that area?
+5. We wanted to examine the placement of ATM machines in today’s banking landscape.
+We wanted to understand who owned them, where they were placed, and what strategies owners use to place ATM machines today.
+6. Who uses them & who owns them?
+7. What can we learn about ATMs?

 ## Datasets Used:
-Mastercard’s ATM locator (location API : https://developer.mastercard.com/documentation/locations/1) to access individual ATM physical locations (lat/lon and zipcode), access fees, hours of operation, handicap accessibility, and debit card use (cash back).
+Our Data Ultimately Came From US Census and Google API

 US Census Bureau (https://www.census.gov/data.html or https://datausa.io/about/datasets) for demographic data for the City of Richmond and surrounding Henrico and Chesterfield counties.
 We intend to collect data on population density, racial composition, education level, economic status, age, and poverty (for instance).